WV-design/Trinity-toolhead/README.md

 ## Print Settings:
-* Layer height: anything between 0.04-0.2mm should be fine
+* Layer height: anything between 0.2mm is tested, smaller should also be fine
 * Wall count: 6- only walls
 * Top/bottom layers: ~ 5
 * Infill: shouldnt really matter because of the walls and top layers